-Students may need to take prescription or non-prescription medication during school hours.
-Students may carry medication only with the permission of the parents and principal.
-The school must know the medications a student is taking in the event the student has a reaction or illness.
-Students must provide written instructions for administration of the medication as well as parental authorization to administer the medication.
+Students may need to take prescription or non-prescription medication during school.
+Students may carry medication only with permission of the parents and principal.
+The school must be made aware of medications a student is taking in the event the student has a reaction or illness.
+Parents must provide written instructions/authorization for administration of medication.

 Medication is held in a locked cabinet and distributed by the school nurse or her designee.
-Medication must be in the original container with the following information either on the container, in the instruction sheet or in the parental authorization: name of the student, name of the medication; directions for use including dosage, times and duration; name, phone number and address of the pharmacy (if applicable); date of the prescription (if applicable); name of the physician (if applicable); potential side effects; and emergency number for parents.
+Medication must be in the original container with the following information: name of student, name of medication; directions for use including dosage, times and duration; name, phone number and address of the pharmacy (if applicable); date of prescription (if applicable); name of physician (if applicable); potential side effects; and emergency number for parents.